CellNest/GEFormerDTA/README.md

 **`3. map folders`**

-These profile files can be generated using the [TAPE](https://github.com/songlab-cal/tape) tool.
+These map files can be generated using the [TAPE](https://github.com/songlab-cal/tape) tool.
 It typically contain distance information between residues within a protein structure.
 They provide spatial location details between residues, describing the distances among them within the protein structure, which is crucial for analyzing the structure and properties of proteins.
 These files can be used for simulating, analyzing structural dynamics of proteins, as well as studying protein folding and functionality.

 ex: smileSeq.sdf